Hearing LossEn Español (Spanish Version)More InDepth Information on This Condition

 - Problems with speech or balance

 If you think you have an emergency, call for medical help right away.

-- Weber test—a tuning fork sounded and placed on your forehead or teeth.
-This can help distinguish conductive from sensorineural hearing loss.
+- Weber test or Rinne test—To can help distinguish conductive from sensorineural hearing loss.

 - Audiometric tests

 - Tympanometry—This test measures the pressure in the middle ear and examines the middle ear's response to pressure waves.